drorlab/atom3d/README.md

 As a living repository, we welcome contributions of additional datasets, methods, and functionality!
 See the [Contributing](https://atom3d.readthedocs.io/en/latest/contributing.html) section of the documentation for details.

-For support, please file an issue at https://github.com/drorlab/atom3d/issues

 ## Support

-If you are having issues, please let us know.
-We have a mailing list located at: atom3d@googlegroups.com
+For support, please file an issue at https://github.com/drorlab/atom3d/issues.

 ## License